edmondzhang82/training/README.md

 # Training materials for deep learning

-## List of reosurces and use cases
+## List of resources and use cases

 ### Caffe examples
     - Intro to caffe